 TRAVEL INFORMATION – CANARY ISLANDS

-The Africa Mercy will be docked in Las Palmas de Gran Canaria, Spain from approximately 14 June until 05 August 2017 while undergoing maintenance.
+The Africa Mercy will be docked in Las Palmas de Gran Canaria, Spain from approximately mid-June until early August 2017 while undergoing maintenance.

 BOOKING YOUR FLIGHT